Healthy Homes Assessment Belmont

 What We Do

-As building inspectors we are experts in all aspects associated with expert home inspects.
-We are there to ensure that you make the correct decision when purchasing your next property.
+As building inspectors, we deal with all the issues involved in expert home examinations.
+We’re there to make sure you make the right decision when buying your next home.

-We consider your investment to be a serious one We will conduct detailed examinations to make sure you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the fun aspects of purchasing or owning your own house.
+We value your money We conduct detailed examinations to make sure that you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the exciting aspects of owning or purchasing the home.

-We are specialised in a range of solutions to make sure you are fully updated on the condition of any property you could be contemplating buying or selling along with other services.
+We specialise in a variety of solutions to make sure that you are fully informed about the condition of any property you could be thinking of buying or selling and also other services.

-With our systemised approach to your inspection of your home and the most up-to-date software technology which includes digital photos in your document, you are able to actually see any issues that may be found.
-Through our comprehensive report, it is easy to understand why we receive so many referrals from clients our service to family and friends.
+With our systematic approach to your inspection of your home and the latest software technology that incorporates digital images into your report, you can actually see any issues identified.
+Through our detailed reporting it’s no wonder we receive so many referrals from clients our services to their family and friends.

 • Pre Purchase & Pre Sale Reports